robertdfrench/ifuncd-up/dynamic_linking.md

 `ld.so` has resolved them.

-### RELRO
+## RELRO
 ![](memes/boromir_got.png)

-Updating the GOT at runtime means that the memory page containing the GOT must always be writable.
+Updating the GOT at runtime means that the memory page containing the GOT must be writable.
 This isn't ideal from a security perspective.
 An attacker who can inject a malicious payload into the program may be able to overwrite values in the GOT, giving them some control over how the program behaves.
+In fact, [this is exactly what happened in CVE-2024-3094][binarly-io].

 To prevent this, GCC introduced an option called [Relocation Read-only][sidhpurwala] or "RELRO".
 RELRO comes in two flavors: Full and Partial.
 Partial RELRO tells the dynamic linker to do the following:

 * Resolve GOT entries for all `extern` variables
 * Mark these entries read-only by calling [`mprotect(2)`][mprotect]